 The Māori Pa Road Reserve in the lower Wakapuaka catchment has a Moderate grade, no change from the long term classification.
-Source tracking of bacteria has indicated that livestock and wildfowl are the main cause of elevated bacteria levels in the Lud and at the Maori Pa Road Reserve.
+Source tracking of bacteria has indicated that livestock and wildfowl are the main most likely cause of historical elevated bacteria levels in the Lud and at the Māori Pa Road Reserve.